dhbalaji/docusauras-dhbalaji-blog/blog/mocking-dates-in-jest.md

 ## Downsides to this approach

-As I mentioned in the comment, till the end of the test block, we cannot use `date.getDate()` as if its a real function.
+As I mentioned in the comment, till the end of the test block, we cannot use `date.getDate()` as if it's a real function.
 The mock will replace the actual function call in the test block.
-This might hinder with your assertion logic.
+This might hinder your assertion logic.
 We need to plan accordingly.

 ### References